UCL School of Management

 Coding as a tool for problem-solving

-This ability will aid me in developing my own data analytics pipelines, not just in my future career, but for building my own public portfolio.
+These skills will aid me in developing my own data analytics pipelines - not just in my future career, but for building my own public portfolio.

-Impact on my career and future aspirations: summarising my time at the School of Management.
+Impact on my career and future aspirations: summarising my time at the UCL School of Management.

-My main advice to current students would be to utilise the strong alumni and industry connections at the UCL School of Management for job searching and to connect with fellow students across different programmes.
-You never know what a simple conversation can lead to!
+My main advice to current students would be to utilise the strong alumni and industry connections at the UCL School of Management to support with job searching.
+I'd also recommend connecting with students from other programmes to build your network - you never know what a simple conversation can lead to!

-Overall, the MSc Business Analytics programme has been instrumental in advancing my career and equipping me with the skills to thrive in the field of business analytics, in any industry my career takes me.
+Overall, the MSc Business Analytics programme has been instrumental in advancing my career and equipping me with the skills to thrive in data and business analytics - I really believe it can support me in any industry that my career may take me to!

 Ruoyu at an MSc Business Analytics student gathering with the Programme Director and Programme Administrator.